stievie/ABx/import/README.md

 * `index.xml` Meta data
 * `Rhodes.xml` A copy of Urho3Ds scene file
 * `Rhodes_Heightfield.png` A copy of the terrain height field
-* `Rhodes_Heightfield.png.navmesh` Navigattion mesh created from the height field
+* `Rhodes_Heightfield.png.navmesh` Navigation mesh created from the height field

 NOTE: Server scenes are located in the server `data/maps` directory, each scene having its own subdirectory.